deimastep/EfCoreDdd/Readme.md

 Demonstrates how EF Core can help to map domain model ``PurchaseApproval``:

 * Using [shadow properties](https://docs.microsoft.com/en-us/ef/core/modeling/shadow-properties) to map not existent model properties which are needed for persistence (like related entities primary keys, related entities foreign keys).
-* [Relationships](https://docs.microsoft.com/en-us/ef/core/modeling/relationships) to use shadow properties as foreign keys.
+* [Relationships](https://docs.microsoft.com/en-us/ef/core/modeling/relationships) using shadow properties as foreign keys and read only backed field.

-  The read only ``IEnumerable<Decision>`` property ``Decisions`` is successfully mapped by EF Core.
-For this to work backing collection should be created in the default constructor.
+  The read only collection navigation property ``Decisions`` of type ``IReadOnlyCollection<Decision>`` is successfully mapped by EF Core.
+For this to work backing collection should be created in the default constructor and EF model configuration should be informed to use backing field.

 * Here related objects (``Decisions`` and ``Data``) have foreign keys as their primary keys.